Aya-Ahmad/Aya-Ahmad/README.md

   🔭 I’m currently working on **improving my skills in coding**

- 🌱 I’m constantly learning **new technologies and languages like Python and Java**
+ 🌱 I’m constantly learning **new technologies and programming languages like Python**

  👯 I’m looking to collaborate on **open-source projects that promote innovation and inclusivity**